 - Make sure the retention period for the records has expired

-- Contact the University Records Manager for archives boxes and instructions for pickup.
+- Contact the University Records Manager for archival boxes and instructions for pickup or digital transfer.